monopole/snt/basics/pods.md

 container's _quality of service_ class, aka QoS class.

-In turn, a pod is given a QoS level matching the _lowest_ level assigned to any of its containers.
+In turn, a pod is given a QoS level matching the lowest level assigned to any of its containers.

 There are three QoS classes:

 * _Best-Effort_: `requests` and `limits` not defined, lowest QoS.
-  With no requirements data, the kubelet has no guidance from the container about its needs, so it must treat the container as untrustworthy.
-The pod inherits this lack of trust, and will be among the first to be ejected by the node's kubelet if the node is under pressure.
+With no requirements data, the kubelet has no guidance from the container about its needs.
+  The pod holding it will be among the first to be ejected by the node's kubelet if the node is under pressure.
 The watcher will see this, and try to start the pod somewhere with available resources, but will still lack guidance on how to size the job.

 * _Burstable_: `requests` < `limits`, medium QoS.
-  If its node is under pressure, a pod is ejected if any of its containers exceeds their limit _and_ there are no _best-effort_ pods around to be sacrificed instead.
+  If its node is under pressure, a pod is ejected if any of its containers exceeds their limit and there are no _best-effort_ pods around to be sacrificed instead.

 * _Guaranteed_: `requests` == `limits`, highest QoS.
-  Pod ejected if it exceeds its limits, but _won't be ejected_ if it doesn't exceed its limits.
+  Pod won't be ejected if it doesn't exceed its declared limits.
 The kubelet likes these pods because they are clear about what they want.
 Such a pod may never start, because it can be determined in advance that no nodes can hold it - which is better than flapping.
 Values for both `memory` and `cpu` must be specified and must be respectively match in `request` and `limit`.

 In the spec, the `cpu` units are _number of cores_.
 The expression `0.1` is equivalent to the expression